The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Multivariate extensions of the MD model

-One could try to do something different and approach the problem so that, under suitable assumptions, the individual MD models (one for each underlying asset, separately calibrated each on its volatility surface) could be merged so as to provide a coherent multiasset model that allows for a degree of (semi)analytic tractability comparable to the one typical of the univariate case.
+One could try to do something different and approach the problem so that, under suitable assumptions, the individual LMD models (one for each underlying asset, separately calibrated each on its volatility surface) could be merged so as to provide a coherent multi-asset model that allows for a degree of (semi)analytic tractability comparable to the one typical of the univariate case.
+This will lead to a model where the mixture property is lifted to the multivariate density, contrary to the SCMD case (Remark \ref{rem:scmdnomix} above).

-for this purpose we need to briefly revise some properties of the multidimensional It\^{o} processes, and extend the existing MD Model.